SuperteamDAO/ground-zero/_content/introduction/my-crypto-friends-keep-telling-me-to-buy-eth-does-it-do-all-this.md

 ---
-title: '💎 My crypto friends keep telling me to buy ETH, does it do all this?'
+title: "💎 My crypto friends keep telling me to buy ETH, does it do all this?"
 authors:
   - name: '@paarugsethi'
     url: 'https://twitter.com/paarugsethi'